What Is NPM? A Simple Guide to Node Package Manager

 What is a package in npm?

-In npm (Node Package Manager), a package is a collection of reusable code that can be shared and used across different projects.
+In npm (Node.js Package Manager), a package is a collection of reusable code that can be shared and used across different projects.
 Packages are typically libraries, tools, or utilities written in JavaScript.
 They include a package.json file that contains metadata about the package, such as its name, version, dependencies, and scripts.

 How do I install a package using npm?